 The porn industry from websites similar to www.fuckedgay.xxx gets its fair share of backlash from the public.
 How have you tackled this type of feedback when promoting Morgana?

 People’s reactions have actually been very interesting.
 In general, the public has been a lot more open minded about the pornographic elements of Morgana’s story than we initially expected.
 I think because the porn is framed within the context of an ordinary individual’s quest for personal freedom, it is somehow humanized and becomes less sensationalist.
 That being said, there has been a minor backlash from both men and women.
 Particularly when we had our article in the ABC, because the words Feminist and Porn were together in the headline, we got a lot of internet hate from men who seemed to be a little triggered by those words appearing together.
 There are also plenty of feminist commentators who are anti-porn although we haven’t had a lot of backlash from other women at this point.
+In fact, many sex workers based in Australia, such as Launceston escorts, have been happy to see such sexuality portrayed in an earnest and artistic manner.
 In the case of Morgana’s films, she writes and directs them and they are shot and edited by women so it is very much the female gaze on sexuality and female pleasure.
 They are also classed as ‘ethical porn’ which means that all the sex depicted is realistic and consensual, safe sex is enforced, all performers must have strict sexual health checks and have fully and properly consented to everything filmed.

 For me, the interesting thing about the role of pornography from websites similar to hd porn video in Morgana’s story is that porn has historically used women’s bodies exploitatively and sometimes violently but Morgana has taken this medium back and used it to fight against the societal forces that demand that women fade out of visibility after a certain age.
 She is using porn to dignify publically her own naked body, a body that bears the scars of childbirth and obesity, with the right to a sexuality that is not derided or fetishised because of her age.